 - rich API which AWS provides

-Usually we want to have multiple stages: dev, qa, prod and we will need to run different lambda functions in each stages and you can't have two lambda functions with the same name in the region.
+Usually we want to have multiple stages: dev, qa, prod and we will need to run different lambda functions in each stage and you can't have two lambda functions with the same name in the region.
 I saw very different approaches to solve this problem and support multiple deployment stages:

 - different suffixes for API and lambda in the same region